JiapengWu/TeMP/README.md

   `--fast_dev_run`: runs full iteration over everything to find bugs

-  `--type1`: use type 1 GRU cell defined by the [wikipedia page](https://en.wikipedia.org/wiki/Gated_recurrent_unit) implemented by our self
+  `--type1`: use type 1 GRU cell defined by the [wikipedia page](https://en.wikipedia.org/wiki/Gated_recurrent_unit) implemented by ourselves

 ## Testing and analysis
 To test a model on the corresponding test set, run the following: